jimmyhmiller/PlayGround/writings/programming/Variants and Protocols.md

 const map = (f, x) => Mapper.map(x, f);
 ```

 Here is our first protocol, the Mapper protocol.
 Mapper is simple, in order to implement the Mapper protocol, you need to define map.
 One thing to note, however, is that our definition in the protocol does differ from our definitions before by one small detail, the arguments are flipped.
 Protocols require the type they are going to dispatch on to be the first argument.
-That is why we define a simple auxilary function that flips them back around.
+That is why we define a simple auxiliary function that flips them back around.

 Now that we've made our protocol and defined an implementation for Maybe, we can use it on any maybe values.